ABOUT EMMA KEENAN DIETITIAN

 Furthermore, they delineate the scope of practice for APDs and provide avenues for addressing complaints and collecting feedback.

-As with any recognized health profession, the dietetic profession is firmly rooted in evidence-based practices and informed by science.
+As with any recognised health profession, the dietetic profession is firmly rooted in evidence-based practices and informed by science.

-To become a dietitian in Australia, you must undergo a rigorous training process, which includes a science-based undergraduate degree and a Master of Dietetic Practice.
+To become a dietitian in Australia, you must undergo an extensive and rigorous training process, which includes a science-based undergraduate degree and a Master of Dietetic Practice.

 Chemistry